 As a teacher, Hackler currently holds faculty positions at Yale University and SMU.
 He has also taught at Roosevelt University, AMDA, the National Theatre Workshop for the Handicapped, and through the Kennedy Center as an artist-in-residence.
 He served as acting coach for comedian Lisa Lampanelli.

-As a playwright, Hackler’s work has been seen across the country and has won several awards.
+As a playwright, Hackler’s work has been seen across the country.
 New York productions of his work include: The Boss in the Satin Kimono, NYC Fringe Festival; The Lady in Red, EndTime Productions; Mother Courage of Westchester, NYTE; Mariposa and the Pearl Necklace, and the musicals Barry Horowitz and The Wasp Woman, both co-written with Phillip Chernyak.

-He directed the world premiere of Meg Miroshnick’s The Droll for the nationally recognized Undermain Theatre.
+He has directed for Theatre Three, Trinity Shakespeare, Second Thought Theatre and the Undermain.
 His production of The Flick won the Dallas Critics Best of 2015.
-At Meadows, he has directed productions of Black Snow, St. Joan of the Stockyards, The Women, and Martyr.
+At Meadows, he has directed productions of Black Snow, St. Joan of the Stockyards, The Women, This Beautiful City, Mary Stuart, Tartuffe, and Spring Awakening.

 Hackler received his M.F.A. in Acting from the Yale School of Drama.
 He has continued his training with SITI Company and Anne Bogart; and Tectonic Theatre and Moisés Kaufman.